 Studying Russian within European Languages and Cultures

-The Russian proficiency course units start in the second semester of your first year – and this is where the hard work begins.
-You will have to study vocabulary, practise pronunciation, learn to use six grammatical cases and get used to a new system of verbs.
-This is not going to be easy.
-During the first two years you will focus particularly on learning to read and understand Russian.
-During your third year you will have a chance on spending a semester at a Russian university, and this is where you will learn to speak and write the language.
-The University of Groningen has contacts with two universities in Saint Petersburg, but you may also choose to go to Moscow, Kazan or – why not – Kiev or Tartu.
+The Russian proficiency course units start in the first semester of your first year and this is where the hard work begins.
+You will have to study vocabulary, practice pronunciation, learn to use six grammatical cases and get used to a new system of verbs.
+This is not going to be easy, but your efforts will be rewarded by a growing understanding of the language and culture.
+During the first two years you will develop your language skills, learn to communicate in the target language and work with authentic materials.

-Christian Hagedorn - Student of ELC Russian
+Astrid Wieles – Student of ELC Russian